miloscabrilo/Warehouse/README.md

 This is an Angular app for managing products in a Warehouse system.
 With this app, users can create new products, view a list of available products, and search for products based on specific criteria.

+## Pre-requisites ##

+Before you can run this app, you'll need to have the following software installed on your machine:

+- Node.js (version 18 or higher)
+- Node Package Manager - npm (version 8 or higher)
+- Angular CLI (version 15 or higher)
+- Git (version 2 or higher)

 ## Installation ##

 - Clone the repository to your local machine.